EmmS21/Prompts/MarketingAgentSubscriber.md

 Consider the set of instructions as lines of thinking to consider when acting.

 ## Context
-Using the information given to you regarding the {business} and it's {user_personas}.
+Using the information given to you regarding {business_name} based on what they do: {business} and their user personas {user_personas}.
 Use the paths: {list_of_paths_taken} to carry out multiple searches (3 searches for each path).

-Imagine these paths as things people could do or search for on Google that could indicate an intent to interact with the product(s) or service(s) offered by the {business}.
+Imagine these paths as things people could do or search for on Google that could indicate an intent to interact with the product(s) or service(s) offered by the business.

 You need to use this to generate keywords that will be used to generate ads on Google Ads to find leads for this business.